cookinrelaxin/cookinrelaxin.github.io/research.md

 ## Syntax-Pragmatics interface

-We understand the meaning of a person's utterance in part by realizing what they *could* have said, but *didn't*.
+We understand the meaning of what someone says by considering what they *could* have said, but *didn't*.
 For instance, if you hear somebody utter sentence 1, you understand them to mean that they have *exactly* two kids, even though 1 would strictly speaking be true even if the speaker has, say, three kids.

 1. I have two kids.